chriscoronab/FlowNBA/README.md

 Developer: Christian Corona

-## Descripción
+## About

-E-commerce de artículos relacionados a los equipos de la NBA
+An intuitive and efficient NBA t-shirt e-commerce platform with features that allow users to select the size and quantity of each product

-## Tecnologías
+## Technologies

 HTML5, CSS3, JavaScript, React, Firebase, Material UI, Formik